Skip to main content

 Festive

-Sweet empanadas filled with ripe plantains, often served with a sprinkle of sugar or a drizzle of honey.
+Sweet empanadas built around ripe plantains, finished with a dusting of sugar or a drizzle of honey.

 vegetarianContains: Gluten